BLOGS:

 2 min read

-Navigating Gender Affirming Care and Trans Rights: An Introductory Guide for Ethical Counselors
+Navigating Gender Affirming Care and Trans Rights: An Ethical Guide

 If you're a mental health professional, you probably took an oath to do no harm.
 But when it comes to working with transgender clients and navigating gender-affirming care, it can be tough to know what's ethical, what's not, and how to best support your clients' needs.
 You might...